revk/SolarSystem/Reader/README.md

 - mqttuser	The MQTT username (no point unless using TLS)
 - mqttpass	The MQTT password (no point unless using TLS)
 - mqttsha1	The 20 byte SHA1 hash of the certificate (and hence uses TLS on port 8883)

+Settings are applied when you next restart.
+If you mess up, reflash via serial with erase flash option

+- restart	Clean restart
+- upgrade	Upgrade from OTA - path is /Reader.ino.nodenc.bin

 * Data